 Dave served as trial counsel for Amazon.com winning a defense jury verdict in Delaware in Cordance v.
 Amazon.com in which two of the three asserted patents were found not infringed and the third invalid.
 Following Dave’s oral argument, the Federal Circuit affirmed the jury verdict.
 Dave has represented Amazon.com in numerous patent cases over the last 10 years, including the successful enforcement of Amazon.com’s 1-click® patent against Barnesandnoble.com.

 Dave served as trial counsel for Informatica, winning a $25 million jury award in its patent suit against Business Objects.

-Dave represented Cryptography Research in asserting its eight fundamental differential power analysis countermeasure patents against Visa International, obtaining a successful settlement in 2008.
+Dave represented Cryptography Research in asserting its eight fundamental differential power analysis countermeasure patents against Visa International, obtaining a successful settlement.